UNT-PHYS-3510-template/Week2-Assignment2/README.md

 TASK: Write a program that, given an input number, it computes its natural logarithm using the numpy log() function.
 The program should print a clear message if the input number is not an allowed value of the log() function.

-EXPECTED OUTCOME: When called with an input of 1, the code should return 0.
+EXPECTED OUTCOME: When called with an input of e, the code should return 1.
 When called with a value smaller or equal to 0, the code should return a message "The value you entered is not a valid input for the log() function, choose a number greater than 0".